hongyukeji/laravel-payment/README.md

 // config/app.php

     'aliases' => [
-        'LaravelPayment' => Hongyukeji\LaravelPayment\Facade::class, // This is default in laravel 5.5
+        'Payment' => Hongyukeji\LaravelPayment\Facade::class, // This is default in laravel 5.5
     ],
 ```